Drain Fly Control

 Remember, controlling any pest requires time and persistence.
 If you follow these tips regularly, you will get rid of drain flies in few days time and keep them away as well.

 However, if drain fly infestation is beyond these remedies, you should consult with a professional pest control company.
-Pest control companies can deploy other tools to bring infestation under control.
+Conquest Pest control has highly trained technicians and can deploy various tools to bring infestation under control.